 How to take it: Tea or liquid drops.

-Lavender is the OG stress reliever and sleep inducer, and you can find it in many iterations, from candles to home sprays.
+Lavender is the OG stress-reliever and sleep-inducer, and you can find it in many iterations, from candles to home sprays.
 But, does it actually work?
 According to science, yes.
-In one Wesleyan University study from 2005, subjects who smelled whiffs of lavender in vials before sleeping had an increased amount of deep sleep and slow-wave sleep; they also felt more energetic in the morning.
+In one study from 2005 at Wesleyan University, subjects who smelled whiffs of lavender in phials before sleeping had an increased amount of deep sleep and slow-wave sleep; they also felt more energetic in the morning.
 Another study found that lavender oil sprinkled on the bedclothes of 12 female insomniacs helped them fall asleep more easily and improved their sleep quality.